MCAC: A Model Counting Algorithm for Exact Computation of Error Metrics of Approximate Circuits: Proposed Algorithm

-Algorithm \ref{alg:message} has the main steps in the message passing algorithm.
-It first picks the root node $r$ and adds all the leaf nodes to a queue.
-A node is popped from the queue, a message is passed from the node to its parent and the corresponding factor product is computed.
+Algorithm \ref{alg:message} has the main steps in the message passing algorithm on graph $\emph{G}$, which is now a rooted directed tree, with the filtered tables $\mathbf{T'_i(X_{i})}$ associated with vertex $V_i$.
+A root vertex $r$ is picked from the vertices.
+All leaf nodes are added to a queue.
+A node is popped from the queue and a message is passed from the node to its parent and the corresponding factor product is computed.
+A message from vertex $v$ to $u$, $m_{v\rightarrow u}$, is a factor that contains variables $\mathbf{X_u\cap X_v}$.
+To obtain the message, variables $\mathbf{X_v\setminus X_u}$ are marginalized in $\mathbf{T_v}$ as described in Section~\ref{sec:mp}.
 Once the node has received messages from all its children, it is added to the queue.
 The procedure terminates once we reach the root node, at which point the queue is empty.